-There are urgent concerns about Zika virus infection and pregnant women.
-Zika virus infections have been confirmed in infants with microcephaly and in the current outbreak in Brazil, a marked increase in the number of infants born with microcephaly has been reported.
+Zika virus infection during pregnancy can cause microcephaly and other severe brain anomalies in infants.
 Pregnant women or women trying to get pregnant should not travel to areas where Zika virus transmission is ongoing.
-Pregnant women who have traveled to these areas should consult their physician immediately.
+Pregnant women who have traveled to these areas should consult with their physician.
 Health care providers should ask all pregnant women about recent travel.

-Zika virus is spread to people through mosquito bites.
-Zika virus is not spread human to human.
+Zika virus is spread to people through mosquito bites and unprotected sexual contact with an infected person.
 The most common symptoms of Zika virus disease are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting from several days to a week.
 Severe disease requiring hospitalization is uncommon.
-Most people infected with Zika virus never know they are sick.
+Most people infected with Zika virus do not exhibit symptoms.

-Currently, there is no vaccine to prevent or medicine to treat Zika.
+Currently, there is no vaccine or medication for Zika.
 Travelers should check CDC travel advisories for their destinations and take precautions to protect themselves from mosquitos:

 - Wear long-sleeved shirts and long pants

 - Use EPA-registered insect repellents containing DEET, picaridin, oil of lemon eucalyptus (OLE), or IR3535 (use as directed)